-[] No. Tiered or differential rates are not implemented.

-If yes, identify below any tiered or differential rates, and, at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
-Check and describe all that apply:
+[x] Yes. [x] Yes. [] No. [] No. Tiered or differential rates are not implemented. process If yes, identify below any tiered or differential rates, and, at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
+Check and describe all that apply: i. [] Differential rate for non-traditional hours.
+Describe: ii. [x] Differential rate for children with special needs, as defined by the Lead Agency

-- i. [] Differential rate for non-traditional hours.
-Describe: - ii. [x] Differential rate for children with special needs, as defined by the Lead Agency.
-Describe: The Lead Agency uses a payment rate add-on that is \$20 more per week than rates for other children in a specific type of care when requested by providers to support their efforts to accommodate and care for children with special needs.
-The base rates have been determined by the Lead Agency rate setting practices (MRS, alternative methodology, etc.). - iii. [x] Differential rate for infants and toddlers.
+- ii. [x] Differential rate for children with special needs, as defined by the Lead Agency.
+Describe: The Lead Agency uses a payment rate add-on that is \$20 more than rates for other children in a specific type of care when requested by providers to support their efforts to accommodate and care for children with special needs.
+The base rates have been determined by the Lead Agency rate setting practices (MRS, alternative methodology, etc.). - iii. [] Differential rate for infants and toddlers.
 Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or add-on.
-Describe: The Lead Agency has a different rate for infants/toddlers with no separate bonus or add-on. - iv. [x] Differential rate for school-age programs.
+Describe: - iv. [] Differential rate for school-age programs.
 Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.
-Describe: The Lead agency has a different base rate for school-age children with no separate bonus or add-on. - v. [x] Differential rate for higher quality, as defined by the Lead Agency.
-Describe: The Lead Agency differentiates payment rates based on the quality level the provider has achieved in ABC Quality.
-South Carolina's payment rates are established to progressively compensate providers based on their performance in meeting increasing quality criteria that exceed regulatory requirements.
+Describe: - v. [x] Differential rate for higher quality, as defined by the Lead Agency.
+Describe: The Lead Agency differentiates payment rates based on the quality level the provider has achieved in ABC Quality, SC's QRIS.
+SC's payment rates are established to progressively compensate providers based on their performance in meeting increasing quality criteria that exceed regulatory requirements.
 A tiered reimbursement payment system was implemented decades ago to incentivize the opportunity for more children with child care scholarships to have access to higher quality care.
-Since 1992, the Lead Agency has used voluntary standards higher than state regulatory requirements in conjunction with financial incentives to recognize and promote quality, ranging from Level C (foundational level meeting basic health and safety regulations) to A+ (the highest level of quality criteria).
+Since 1992, SC's Lead Agency has used voluntary standards higher than state regulatory requirements in conjunction with financial incentives to recognize and promote quality, ranging from Level C (foundational level meeting basic health and safety regulations) to A+ (the highest level of quality criteria).
 These rates are determined based on the Lead Agency's rate setting practices (MRS, alternative methodology, etc.). - vi. [x] Other differential rates or tiered rates.
 For example, differential rates for geographic area or for type of provider.
-Describe: Other differential payments:

-add on for children in foster care that is \$30 more per week than child care scholarship payments for other children in a specific type of care will be added to new subsidy payments that are based on the Lead Agency rate setting practices (MRS, alternative methodology, etc.).
+Describe: Other differential payments: add on for children in foster care that is \$30 more than child care scholarship payments for other children in a specific type of care will be added to new subsidy payments that are based on the Lead Agency rate setting practices (MRS, alternative methodology, etc.). - vii.

-vii.
 If applicable, describe any additional add-on rates that you have besides those identified above.